Sports in the Tampa Bay area: Spring training and minor leagues

 The area has had a long association with spring training baseball.
 The local tradition began in 1913, when the Chicago Cubs, lured by Tampa mayor D.B.
 McKay's pledge to pay the team's expenses, trained at Plant Field.
 St. Petersburg mayor Al Lang made a similar push, and in 1914, the St. Louis Browns became the first of many teams to train in St. Pete, being succeeded by the Philadelphia Phillies for 1915.
 The Phillies used a new facility called "Coffee Pot Bayou Park" along the city's bayfront area.
 In the 1940s, a small modern ballpark was built on the site.
 It would be christened Al Lang Field in honor of the mayor who had brought baseball to St. Petersburg.

 Many major league teams have trained in the Tampa Bay area over the ensuing decades.
-Current members of the spring training Grapefruit League include:
+Current members of the spring training Grapefruit League in the Tampa Bay area include: